 Moving to South Korea

-Expats moving to South Korea (the Republic of Korea) will discover a country that is steeped in ancient history while also being extremely modern.
-It is a nation of people who look both forwards and backwards – fiercely influential and competitive on the global markets, but proud of its rich history.
+Expats moving to South Korea will discover a country that is steeped in ancient history while being extremely modern.
+It is a nation of people who look both forwards and backwards, in a country that is fiercely competitive on global markets and proud of its rich history.

 Technologically, South Korea is hard to beat.
 The home of tech giants such as Samsung and LG Electronics, Bloomberg ranked the Republic of Korea as having the world’s fastest Internet in 2015, ahead of both Hong Kong and Japan.
 This is important for business but also for expatriates wanting to keep in touch with family and friends back home.

 Seoul is the country’s capital, its most densely populated city and chief industrial centre.
 Of the estimated 51 million people who call South Korea home, around 25 million live in the Seoul Capital Area.
 As with many Asian cities, it is dominated by high-rise buildings and apartment blocks.
 Between all the high-tech, modern buildings, however, is an interesting array of temples, palaces and museums, all conveniently connected by Seoul’s efficient subway system.

 The extensive road, rail and ferry transport systems in South Korea connect its nine provinces.
 Similar to Japan’s bullet train, the KTX connects Seoul, Daejeon, Daegu and Busan - the cities most popular with expats - and enables passengers to hurtle from Seoul in the north to Busan in the south in about three hours.